 - History & Politics.
 Big data can inform some questions, but an appreciation of history, archival research and process-tracing can inform others.
 American Politics scholars use historical methods to study education policy; Public Policy faculty use them to study sports policy; Comparative Politics faculty use them to study US and European electoral institutions; and Political Theorists use them to study democracy, decolonization and US nation-building.

-SOME RECENT STUDENT-FACULTY PUBLICATIONS:
+SOME RECENT STUDENT-FACULTY AND STUDENT-STUDENT PUBLICATIONS:

 Albert, Zachary and Raymond J. La Raja.
 2017.
 “Campaign Spending” in Sage Handbook of Electoral Behavior, eds.
 Kai Arzheimer, Jocelyn Evans and Michael LewisBeck (Thousand Oaks, CA: Sage).

-Mia Costa, Kaylee Johnson, and Brian Schaffner.
-2017.
+Costa, Mia, Kaylee T. Johnson, and Brian F. Schaffner.
 “Rethinking Representation from a Communal Perspective.”
-Political Behavior, In press.
+Political Behavior 40, no. 2 (2018): 301–320.

-Justin H. Gross and Kaylee T. Johnson.
-2016.
+Gross, Justin H., and Kaylee T. Johnson.
 “Twitter Taunts and Tirades: Negative Campaigning in the Age of Trump.”
-PS: Political Science and Politics 49 (4): 748–754.
+PS: Political Science & Politics 49, no. 4 (2016): 748–754.

-Rhodes, Jesse H. and Zachary Albert.
-2015.
-The Transformation of Partisan Rhetoric in American Presidential Campaigns, 1952–2012.
-Party Politics, DOI: 10.1177/1354068815610968.
+Rhodes, Jesse H., and Zachary Albert.
+“The Transformation of Partisan Rhetoric in American Presidential Campaigns, 1952–2012.”
+Party Politics 23, no. 5 (2017): 566–577.